Past CWI Lectures

 CWI Lectures on Database Research (2020)

-This year’s edition of the CWI Lectures revolves around database research and the work of CWI research fellow Martin Kersten.
+The 2020 edition of the CWI Lectures revolved around database research and the work of the late CWI research fellow Martin Kersten.
 He joined CWI in 1985 and established a world-renowned database research group before retiring in February 2020.
-The Lectures are aimed towards a general academic public and the program committee consists of Stefan Manegold and Peter Boncz.
-Due to restrictions to curb the spread of the corona virus, this event is held via a live video stream.
 More information on the speakers.

 Read more